 Lake George real estate is some of the most expensive in Minnesota, although Lake George house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Lake George is generally considered to be a blue-collar town.
-42.86% of the Lake George workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Lake George, you'll notice that it is more blue-collar than most other communities in America.
+42.86% of Lake George’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lake George is a town of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Lake George who work in sales jobs (10.20%), teaching (10.20%), and office and administrative support (9.18%).

-As is often the case in a small town, Lake George doesn't have a public transportation system that people use for their commute.
+Lake George is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of people in Lake George who are college-educated is somewhat higher than the average US community of 21.84%: 25.39% of adults in Lake George have at least a bachelor's degree.